Iceberg Connector#

 (4 rows)

-We can find snapshot IDs of the Iceberg table from the $snapshots metadata table.
+We can find snapshot IDs for the Iceberg table from the $snapshots metadata table.

 SELECT snapshot_id FROM iceberg.tpch."ctas_nation$snapshots" ORDER BY committed_at;